An MS in occupational and environmental health (OEH) is offered with optional subprograms in agricultural safety and health and industrial hygiene.

 Nonthesis (Internship Option)

-Applicants must apply through the Schools of Public Health Application Service (SOPHAS); they also must apply for admission to the Graduate College through the University of Iowa Office of Admissions.
+Applicants must apply through the Schools of Public Health Application Service (SOPHAS); they also must apply for admission to the Graduate College through University of Iowa Admissions.
 For detailed application information and admission requirements, visit How to Apply to Occupational and Environmental Health on the department's website.

-The occupational and environmental health faculty takes several factors into consideration when evaluating applications for admission, including grade-point averages, letters of recommendation, intent and motivation for graduate study, and research interests.
+The occupational and environmental health faculty considers several factors when evaluating applications for admission, including grade-point averages, letters of recommendation, intent and motivation for graduate study, and research interests.
 Students with deficiencies in one area may be admitted if all other components of their application are very strong.

-M.S. applicants must hold a bachelor's degree and have a cumulative g.p.a. of at least 3.00.
+MS applicants must hold a bachelor's degree and have a cumulative grade-point average of at least 3.00.
 Undergraduate preparation for applicants should include coursework in mathematics, biology, chemistry, and either physical sciences or engineering, depending on the applicant's chosen specialty area.

 Students may enter in the fall.
 May 1 is the final application deadline.